 You also need to make a terminator, preferably two or more.
-All it is is an RJ12/11 plug with the middle two pins connected by a 100Ω resistor.
+All it is an RJ12/11 plug with the middle two pins connected by a 100Ω resistor.
 The way that TI recommends to make the terminator is to crimp a resistor straight to the plug.
 However, the way I find works best is to crimp in two wires to the plug (or use a snipped off two wire phone cord) and solder the resistor to those.
 Again, electrical tape or heat shrink is your friend.
+Be sure to keep your spares in a safe place as they are easily mistaken for trash and are not hard to lose track of.

 Last, you need to make your CAN wires.
 They are four or six wire cables with an RJ-12/11 on each end.
 It is a "through cable"; pin 1 goes to pin 1 and so on.
-Four wire cords are not, so if you recycle a few ones with broken clips, be sure you cut them and crimp you own plugs on them.
+Four wire cords are not, so if you recycle a few ones with broken clips as i have been doing, be sure you cut and crimp new plugs on them.
 You will also find that when properly made, if you hold the cable without twisting it, one plug will be upside down: